wolvido/Knowledge-Base/DotNet/ASP .NET CORE/View/ViewBag.md

 >Do not use ViewData or ViewBag to pass model data, use [[Strongly Typed Views]] to pass model data.
 >- ViewData or ViewBag is mostly used to pass meta data and other special cases see: [MVC ViewBag Best Practice](https://stackoverflow.com/questions/11262034/mvc-viewbag-best-practice).
 >- This sample passes model data just to demonstrate how to pass data using View Data, to be beginner friendly.
->And also because the stupid Harsha course uses "beginner friendly" shitty samples.
+>And also because the bad Harsha course uses "beginner friendly" bad samples.

 **Instead of doing ViewData like this:**
 ```html